tylerjaquish3/ffb/README.md

     - most championships should be 6
 - Current season, combine players that got traded midseason
 - Draft page, add chart for positions by round?
-- Draft page, add chart for draft position by manager year to year

 - draft order based on wives/gfs responses to something?